7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/workflow.md

     [ ] Input (0) checks missing?
     [ ] Can functions be front run?
 Can people do something with the knowledge gained from transaction in mempool?
     [ ] Oracle manipulation?
-    [ ] Poorly implemented randomness? (or more basically: getting info from chain that can only safely be gotten from off[ ]chain)
+    [ ] Poorly implemented randomness? (or more basically: getting info from chain that can only safely be gotten from off-chain)
     [ ] Reentrancy weakness.
     [ ] With upgradable contracts: Memory overwrites?
   [ ] Second pass: use solodits checklist (https://solodit.xyz/checklist) to go through contract again